 China suffered around 285 uprisings and rebellions during 1910, the majority of which were sparked by peasants who did not have a clear vision of what they wanted or ideological basis.
 However, there was one modern revolutionary movement attempting to overthrow the Qing: the Revolutionary Alliance or Tongmenghui.

 Dr. Sun Yat-sen was the founder of the Tongmenghui, China’s first modern revolutionary secret society.
 Although he instigated 10 rebellions between 1906 and 1911, all of these were vaguely planned and none succeeded.

-Nevertheless, the amount of members of the Tongmenhui rose to 10.000 by 1911.
-Its members were from all walks of life but generally they were educated Chinese that had studied abroad, mostly in Japan.
+Nevertheless, the number of members of the Tongmenhui rose to 10.000 by 1911.
+Its members were from all walks of life but, generally, they were educated Chinese that had studied abroad, mostly in Japan.
 Some revolutionaries were students while others were civil servants, members of the new provincial assembly even, and several others were soldiers or officers in the New Army units.

 Many revolutionaries figured that the best way to eventually spark a revolution was to infiltrate and convert Qing troops.
 They wanted to get the soldiers that weren’t yet revolutionaries on their side.
 As such, revolutionaries joined the army, maintaining a low profile and recruiting other soldiers for their revolutionary cells.